-Use strong passphrases, passcodes or other features such as touch identification to lock your devices.
-Securing your device can help protect your information if your device is lost or stolen and keep prying eyes out.
+Use strong passphrases, passcodes, PINs or other features, such as facial identification, to lock your devices.
+These passwords are your first level of defense if your device is lost or stolen.

 Own your online presence

-Use security and privacy settings on websites and apps to manage what is shared about you and who sees it.
+Use security and privacy settings on websites and apps, especially social media platforms, to manage what is shared about you and who sees it.

 Now you see me, now you don’t

-Some stores and other locations look for devices with WiFi or Bluetooth turned on to track your movements while you are within range.
+Some physical stores and locations look for devices with WiFi or Bluetooth turned on to track your movements while you are within range.
+Cybercriminals can use this technology, too.
 Disable WiFi and Bluetooth when not in use.

 Connect with Care